 Off-the-Rack: The Honest Assessment

 Off-the-rack suits are designed to fit a statistical average.
 If your proportions happen to align with that average, you may find a suit that fits reasonably well.
 Most men, however, do not.
 Shoulders that fit correctly often mean the chest is too wide.
-Trousers that fit the waist are too long or too wide in the thigh.
+Trousers that fit the waist are too long or too wide in the leg.
 The result is a suit that requires alterations — and even with alterations, there are limits to what a tailor can do with a garment that was not built for your body.

 For a job interview, "reasonably well" is not the standard you want to set.